WELCOME TO LAMASSU PHARMA, LLC

-ABOUT US
+ABOUT LAMASSU

 We capitalize on our expertise in early translational research to bring products to Phase I/II and partner with clinical and commercial development specialists to advance clinical trials through the approval pipeline.
 Our innovative model ensures that early development efforts bring products to definitive clinical testing as efficiently as possible to benefit patients, while safeguarding safety and investments.